fishclaws/EngineeringProject/README.md

 # EngineeringProject

-This is a Feature Request form project written in Python 3.4, using Django 1.9.2, MySql (running on AWS RDS), jQuery .
+This is a Feature Request form project written in Python 3.4, using Django 1.9.2, MySql (running on AWS RDS), SqLite, jQuery, jQuery validation, and Bootstrap

 Installation should be easy